FissoreD/about-me/_posts/github.md

 ## Git pre-commit

 Sometimes it is useful to test the repository before committing your modification to git.
-This test can be run locally and if it passes, the commit will be executed.
+This test can be run locally and, if it passes, the commit will be executed.
 To add this pre-commit test, you need to add/edit the in `./.git/hooks/pre-commit` (which should be an executable file, i.e. `chmod u+x`).